|

 Matrimony protects the holiness of a living sexual activity (i.e.,

-open to procreation) within a marriage blessed by the Catholic Church, but
+sexual activity that is open to procreation) within a marriage blessed by

-all other sexual activity is just a dead, bartered transaction, a form of
+the Catholic Church, but all other sexual activity is just a dead, bartered

 narcissism which rejects the true love in which

-mystical union with God.
-In this adulterous betrayal of Godthis common
+In this adulterous betrayal of

-loveyour desires do nothing except make your
+God, common love does nothing except make your partner

-partner into an object of your own pleasure so as to
+into an object of your own pleasure so as to

-seduce the despair of your own
+seduce the despair

 emptiness.
-Yet the price for using common love
+Yet the price for using common

-as an escape from emptiness is emptiness itself: eternal separation from
+love as a temporary escape from emptiness is everlasting emptiness

 The psychological proof of the

-emptiness of common love can be found in all botched relationships:
+emptiness of common love can be found in all botched

 once your needs are not met, this common love suddenly switches

-never turns to hate and never ends.
+above, never turns to hate and never ends.

 |